dirkwall/github-service/README.md

 ## Uninstall service <a id="install"></a>

-1. To uninstall the service, run the following commands:
+1. To uninstall the service, run the following command:

     ```console
     $ kubectl delete -f ./config/gen/service.yml